lostflux/content/content/musings/structure.md

 ---
 title: structure
-description: a haiku about human yearning for structure in a chaotic world.
+description: A haiku about yearning for structure in a chaotic world.
-category: musings
 date: 2019-02-06 23:00:00
 ---